 UNITAR Operational Satellite Applications Programme (UNOSAT)

 UNOSAT is a technology-intensive programme under the United Nations Institute for Training and Research (UNITAR) implemented with the support of the European Organization for Nuclear Research (CERN) and in partnership with UN and non-UN organisations.
 Its Humanitarian Rapid Mapping Service is delivering imagery analysis and satellite solutions to relief and development organisations within and outside the UN system to help make a difference in critical areas such as humanitarian relief, human security, strategic territorial and development planning.
 UNOSAT develops solutions keeping in sight the needs of the beneficiaries at the end of the process.
-On average, UNOSAT is requested to produce satellite image analysis for emergency response to natural disasters and complex emergencies 35 times each year.
+On average, UNOSAT is requested to analyse satellite images to support emergency response and complex emergencies 35 times each year.

-Requests come from UN entities such as OCHA, UNHCR, UNICEF, WFP, UNDP, WHO, IFRC, ICRC; as well as from international and national NGOs and the Governments of affected countries.
+Entities of the United Nations systems such as OCHA, UNHCR, UNICEF, WFP, UNDP, WHO, IFRC, ICRC; International and national NGOs and the Governments of affected countries.

 Conditions for activation

-UNOSAT’s services can be requested in the case of disasters provoked by natural hazards, complex emergency situations or conflict crises.
-The services involve very rapid acquisition and processing of satellite imagery to generate geospatial information and analytical reports in addition to GIS layers in support of UN emergency relief agencies.
+The activation of the UNOSAT mechanism can be requested in the case of disasters provoked by natural hazards, complex emergency situations or conflict crises.
+The services involve very rapid acquisition and processing of satellite imagery to generate geospatial information and analytical reports in addition to GIS layers in support of humanitarian relief agencies.

 Request/Point of Contact